ClaudiaYasar/Intelligent-Control-Systems-Course-Curriculum/README.md

 This teaching package employs Arduino-based, low-cost hardware for hands-on experiments.
 The platforms include the [TC-lab](https://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl) with two heaters and temperature sensors, a DC micro gear motor, and image processing using a webcam.
 These setups allow students to use and evaluate datasets, providing practical experience in intelligent control systems.

 ## Videos
 Recorded experiments are utilized to collect and create our datasets, allowing for detailed evaluation and comparison of performance across various subjects within the curriculum.
+[ControlTech lab](https://www.youtube.com/channel/UC4HUYU5zKblBf-LD-CjEDWA)

 # Contents
 Live Scripts with complementary material are available in folders containing the following sections: